Antoine Dadin de Hauteserre

+Biography

-Born in Cahors, Dadin de Hauteserre taught law at the University of Toulouse from 1644 on and distinguished himself in civil and canon law.
+Born in 1602, in Cahors, de Hauteserre taught law at the University of Toulouse from 1644 on and distinguished himself in civil and canon law.
 The church awarded him a pension as a reward of his defence of ecclesiastical jurisdiction.

 Dadin de Hauteserre's principal work was De fictionibus iuris (published 1659 and 1679).
 His confutation of Charles Fevret's De abusu, in which he defended the church, was published in 1778 at the earliest.